FICTION AND POETRY

 Petronius Arbiter, Titus, The Satyricon, ca. AD 65, frequently translated from the Latin.

 Raven, Simon, Fielding Gray, London, 1967.
+Review.
 Partly autobiographical and set in 1945 in a public school where liaisons between younger and older boys are pervasive, at seventeen the golden schoolboy of the title triggers disaster through ill-conceived seduction of an unsuitable boy his age.

 Reid, Forrest, Uncle Stephen, 1931.
 An orphaned 15-year-old runs away from his step-mother and goes to live with his unknown and mysterious uncle, and has loving relationships with both him and a poacher so intense one may guess that they were underpinned by Greek love.